 The Green Movement, the genesis of which was the post-presidential election protests as discussed above, constitutes a significant popular opposition.
-It includes many different social groups, although it is centered around educated, urban youth.
-To its detriment, it has not to date incorporated many traditionally conservative groups such as older Iranians and Iranians who live in rural areas.
-Many believe that bringing such groups into the movement is imperative if the Green Movement is to expand to the point where it can achieve its objectives.
+It includes various social groups, although it is centered around educated, urban youth, intellectuals, and former regime officials.
+Perhaps accounting for its failure to challenge the regime over the past two years, it has not to date incorporated many traditionally conservative groups such as older Iranians and Iranians who live in rural areas.
 It furthermore is divided between those who believe the regime can be reformed and moderated, and those who believe it must be replaced outright by a more secular, or at least less Islamic, system of government.

 The year 2009 was clearly "the high water mark" of the Green Movement to date.
 After the initial post-election daily protests, Green Movement members organized protests around major holidays and called openly for the downfall of the regime, rather than its reform.
 Some of the protests in late 2009 nearly overwhelmed regime security forces.
 Large protests were held on the July 9 anniversary of the suppression of the 1999 student riots; the August 5, 2009, official inauguration of Ahmadinejad; September 18, 2009 ("Jerusalem Day"); November 4, 2009, 30th anniversary of the takeover of the U.S. embassy in Tehran; and the Ashura Shiite holy day (December 27, 2009).
-The latter protest, conducted the seventh day after the death of major regime critic Ayatollah Montazeri, was marked by the seizure and burning of several police vehicles, and the refusal by some anti-riot police to beat protesters; it spread to smaller cities and was joined by some clerics.
+The latter protest, conducted the seventh day after the death of major regime critic Ayatollah Hossein Ali Montazeri, was marked by the seizure and burning of some police vehicles, and the refusal by some police to beat protesters; it spread to smaller cities and some clerics participated.